Making functions public for tests only… with C macros!

 #endif

-Now put the snippet above at the top of the C file where the functions you want to test are implemented and declare your functions as _static with an underscore.
-When you compile your code normally, these functions will be compiled as static, but if you use the -DTEST option, _static will expand to nothing and the functions will be visible outside the file.
+Now put the snippet above at the top of the C file where the functions you want to test are implemented and declare your functions as STATIC.
+When you compile your code normally, these functions will be compiled as static, but if you use the -DTEST option, STATIC will expand to nothing and the functions will be visible outside the file.

 Here is a complete example.